top of page

-As we step into a new year, many of us are reflecting on what we want to change, improve, or leave behind.
-Whether breaking free from bad habits, letting go of unhealthy relationships, or overcoming addictions, the start of a new year offers an opportunity to take control of our lives.
+As we continuously strive to better ourselves, many of us reflect on what we want to change, improve, or leave behind.
+Whether breaking free from bad habits, letting go of unhealthy relationships, or overcoming addictions, deciding to embark on a new chapter offers an opportunity to take control of our lives.
 But breaking old patterns can be challenging, especially when emotions run high, and instincts seem clouded.
 This is where emotional intelligence (EI) becomes an invaluable tool.
 By understanding and managing our emotions, we can better interpret our instinctive responses and make decisions that truly serve our well-being, especially when facing the temptation of old habits or the grip of addiction.

 What is Emotional Intelligence?